hello-nrfcloud/web/README.md

 - register domain name, export as `DOMAIN_NAME`
 - create certificate in `us-east-1` region, export as `CERTIFICATE_ID`
-- export a comma-separated list of allowed ips as `ALLOWED_IPS`
+- export a comma-separated list of allowed client addresses as `ALLOWED_CLIENTS`.
+This list may contain host names (e.g. from a DDNS provider) which will be resolved.

 ```bash
 npx cdk bootstrap